 Whether you are planning to receive child support payments or if you will likely be ordered to pay, contact us at the Law Office of David Pedrazas.
 Having an experienced Utah child support attorney on your side can make an enormous difference in determining whether you receive a court order that is fair and that allows you to move on from your divorce in a position of financial stability.

-For many reasons, before during a divorce it is important to enlist the help of a Utah child support attorney.
+For many reasons, during a divorce it is important to enlist the help of a Utah child support lawyer.
 When parents get divorced, both of them are legally responsible to continue to provide for the well-being of their children.
 One of the parents will normally be ordered to pay child support to the other, since one of them will normally receive primary custody of the children and will therefore require assistance in paying for their food, clothing, shelter, education and medical care as well as other daily living expenses.
 Both parents want to see that the children are able to enjoy an acceptable standard of living, but neither one wants to be shouldered with an unfair share of the burden of support.

 Modification and Enforcement of Child Support